-- 1.1.
-In response to the growing concern over concussion in athletics there is a need for High Schools to develop and utilize a "Concussion Management Plan."
-While regional limitations in the availability of specifically trained school and medical personnel are acknowledged, the following document serves as a standard for concussion management. - 1.2.
-The following components will be outlined as part of a comprehensive concussion management plan: - 1.2.1.
-Concussion Overview (section 2) - 1.2.2.
-Concussion Education for Student-Athletes and Parent(s)/Guardian(s) (section 3) - 1.2.3.
-Concussion Education for Coaches (section 4) - 1.2.4.
-Pre-season concussion assessment (section 5) - 1.2.5.
-Concussion action plan (section 6)
+1.1 In response to the growing concern over concussion in athletics there is a need for High Schools to develop and utilize a "Concussion Management Plan."
+While regional limitations in the availability of specifically trained school and medical personnel are acknowledged, the following document serves as a standard for concussion management.

+1.2 The following components will be outlined as part of a comprehensive concussion management plan:

+- Concussion Overview (section 2) - Concussion Education for Student-Athletes and Parents/Caregivers (section 3) - Concussion Education for Coaches (section 4) - Pre-season concussion assessment (section 5) - Concussion action plan (section 6)